dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 You should also review the information in the [Porting from .NET Framework to .NET](/dotnet/core/porting/) guide.

-> [!WARNING]
-> Don't upgrade Visual Basic Windows Forms projects.
-There seems to be a bug with the extension.
-This article will be updated when the bug is fixed.

 ## Prerequisites

 - Windows Operating System